MeganTj/megantj.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Megan, a third year PhD student in Computer Science at MIT CSAIL, advised by Professor Armando Solar-Lezama.
-Previously, I obtained my bachelor degree in Computer Science from Caltech where I worked with Professor Yisong Yue.
+I’m a third year PhD student in Computer Science at MIT CSAIL, advised by Professor Armando Solar-Lezama.
+Previously, I completed my bachelor degree in Computer Science from Caltech where I worked with Professor Yisong Yue.

-My research interests lie at the intersection of deep learning and neuroscience.
-I aim to design neuro-inspired AI systems that learn reusable, modular representations and generalize with limited amounts of training data / supervision.
-I'm interested in applications to computer vision, autonomous vehicles, navigation, and behavior analysis.

-I’m grateful to be supported by the MIT Presidential Fellowship in 2022-2023 and the NSF Graduate Research Fellowship (GRFP).
+I’m grateful to be supported by the NSF Graduate Research Fellowship (GRFP) and the MIT Presidential Fellowship in 2022-2023.

 ## Publications